ncmoliver/ai-case-study/README.md

 **What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?**
 #### PER
-Player efficiency rating tracks a players positive/negative contributitons per minute on the court.
+*Player efficiency rating tracks a players positive/negative contributitons per minute on the court.
 This is a useful statistic due to the fact that it takes into account all of a players statistics game by game.
 With the goal of an improved player/team PER, due to the fact the technology is built to show player and team weaknesses which gives coaches the weak and strong areas of their system.
-They can essentially target strong areas, while developing the weak areas which provides a huge comeptitive advantage for teams, because they have this information at their hands in-game as well.
+They can essentially target strong areas, while developing the weak areas which provides a huge comeptitive advantage for teams, because they have this information at their hands in-game as well.*

 #### Win/Loss
-The rate of Wins and Losses could never be contributed to one thing.
+*The rate of Wins and Losses could never be contributed to one thing.
 With the objective feedback, the goal is for teams to use it as a competitive advantage.
-Understanding what is working and what is not working, providing addtional time for coaches and teams to focus on solutions.
+Understanding what is working and what is not working, providing addtional time for coaches and teams to focus on solutions.*

 #### Improve Baselines
-Baselines can be formed used past data, although it will be very sporadic due to the nature of basketball.
+*Baselines can be formed used past data, although it will be very sporadic due to the nature of basketball.
 A baseline is a metric like an average, which provides a common level of past data that has reason.
-With consistent improved baselines, it could eventually show a particular pattern.
+With consistent improved baselines, it could eventually show a particular pattern.*

 #### App Downloads
-Fan engaging through downloads are clear metrics that sthe new app features Time Spent On App:
+*Fan engaging through downloads are clear metrics that sthe new app features*

+#### Time Spent On App
+*The time fans, players, coaches spend on the app shows a

 **How is your company performing relative to competitors in the same field?**
-ShotTracker is performing fairly well compared to their competitors.
+ShotTracker is performing fairly well compared to their competitors, because of their steady growth and years of experience in the industry.
 ## Recommendations

 **If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)**
+VR Training Products: With VR, I would suggest that they create glasses or goggle that also connect to the anchor.
+With this, possibly it could show players different drill statistics (reps, makes, misses), game speed they are moving at, up to create training courses where players are directed through the course, which is essentially down the court.
+With the time they will be directed, tested, which alleviated the mental control a player typically uses when they freelance.
+This images the game like scenario a player is facing in the game, but in a training environment.

 **Why do you think that offering this product or service would benefit the company?**